electron/apps/readme.md

 YML file rules:

-- Must have the same basename as the parent directory, e.g. `foo/foo.yml`
 - `name` is required.
 - `description` is required.
 - `website` is required, and must be a fully-qualified URL.
 - `repository` is optional, but must be a fully-qualified URL if provided.
+- `keywords` is optional, but should be an array if provided.
+- `license` is optional.
 - No fields should be left blank.

 Icon file rules:

-- Must be a `.png` or `.svg` with the same basename as the parent directory.
+- Must be a `.png` or `.svg`
 - Must be a square
-- Must be at least 256px x 256px
+- Must be at least 256px by 256px

 ## Tests